LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/Relaxation.rst

    .. versionadded:: 5.6.0

-.. c:function:: int ARKStepSetRelaxTol(void* arkode_mem, sunrealtype tol)
+.. c:function:: int ARKStepSetRelaxResTol(void* arkode_mem, sunrealtype res_tol)

-   Sets the nonlinear solver tolerance to use when computing the relaxation parameter.
-If the tolerance is not reached within the maximum number of iterations (determined by :c:func:`ARKStepSetRelaxMaxIters`), the step will be repeated with a smaller step size (determined by :c:func:`ARKStepSetRelaxEtaFail`).
-The default value is 1.0e-14.
+   Sets the nonlinear solver residual tolerance to use when computing the relaxation parameter.
+If the residual or solution tolerance (see :c:func:`ARKStepSetRelaxMaxIter`) is not reached within the maximum number of iterations (determined by :c:func:`ARKStepSetRelaxMaxIters`), the step will be repeated with a smaller step size (determined by :c:func:`ARKStepSetRelaxEtaFail`).
+The default value is :math:`4 \epsilon` where :math:`\epsilon` is floating-point precision.
 Input values :math:`\leq 0.0` will result in the default value being used.

    :param arkode_mem: the ARKStep memory structure
+   :param tol: the nonlinear solver residual tolerance to use

+   :retval ARK_SUCCESS: the value was successfully set
+   :retval ARK_MEM_NULL: ``arkode_mem`` was ``NULL``
+   :retval ARK_RELAX_MEM_NULL: the internal relaxation memory structure was
+                               ``NULL``

+   .. versionadded:: 5.6.0

+.. c:function:: int ARKStepSetRelaxTol(void* arkode_mem, sunrealtype rel_tol, sunrealtype abs_tol)

+   Sets the nonlinear solver relative and absolute tolerance on :math:`r`.
+If the residual or solution tolerance is not reached within the maximum number of iterations (determined by :c:func:`ARKStepSetRelaxMaxIters`), the step will be repeated with a smaller step size (determined by :c:func:`ARKStepSetRelaxEtaFail`).
+The default relative and absolute tolerances are :math:`4 \epsilon` and :math:`10^{-14}`, respectively, where :math:`\epsilon` is floating-point precision.
+Input values :math:`\leq 0.0` will result in the default value being used.

+   :param arkode_mem: the ARKStep memory structure
+   :param tol: the nonlinear solver relative solution tolerance to use
-   :param tol: the nonlinear solver tolerance to use
+   :param tol: the nonlinear solver absolute solution tolerance to use

    :retval ARK_SUCCESS: the value was successfully set
    :retval ARK_MEM_NULL: ``arkode_mem`` was ``NULL``